-Companions Journeying Together staff and trained volunteers bring into various jails and prisons a selection of brand new books, along with audio recorders.
-They assist participating parents in choosing an age-appropriate book for each one of their children.
-Each of the participants are then given an opportunity to record him or herself reading the books for their children.
-If the participant wishes, he or she may end with a message of love to the children and thanks to the caregiver.
-On behalf of the parent, we then send the books and CD to the caregiver to give to the children.
+Companions Journeying Together staff and trained volunteers bring into various jails and prisons a selection of books along with audio recorders.
+We assist participating parents and grandparents in choosing an age-appropriate books for each one of their children.
+Each of the participants are then given an opportunity to record him or herself reading the books for their children, along with a personal message they can record for their children.
+On behalf of the parent, we then send the books and recording to the child.

 The Aunt Mary’s Storybook Project (“AMS”) was started by Companions in 1993 as a Christmas project for the children of women incarcerated at Cook County Jail in Chicago, Illinois.
 It has since become a year-round program and has served as a model for similar programs in over 20 states.

 The Aunt Mary’s Storybook Project currently works with the following institutions: